 Job Reference – 604

-- Hours: Part-Time (30 p/week) – We are happy to talk flexible working
+- Hours: Part-Time (30 p/week Mon-Friday) – We are happy to talk flexible working

 - Interview dates: TBC

-Due to our continued success and the demand for our clinical services, we are looking to recruit a Clinical Psychologist to join the team.
+Due to continued growth, and the high demand for our clinical services within the local community, we are looking to recruit a Clinical Psychologist to join our Hub team, based in Fareham.

-This is a new role for Fair Ways after the successful opening of our Therapeutic Hub based in Fareham, Hampshire.

-The Hub is a unique service which opened in April 2018 and follows a ‘trauma-informed care’ approach to offer evidence-based assessments and interventions to Fair Ways children and young people and their support networks.
+The Hub is a unique service which opened in April 2018.
+It follows a ‘trauma informed care’ approach, which offers evidence based assessments and interventions to Fair Way’s children, young people and their support networks.
 The Hub is a creative and forward thinking team who are passionate about systemic approaches to ensure the most vulnerable group of children and young people have their needs appropriately met.

 As our Clinical Psychologist, you will be involved in;

-- Maintaining an individual caseload; working independently and using your own initiative, whilst being professionally accountable for the direct delivery of therapeutic work
+- Maintain an individual caseload; working independently and using your own initiative, whilst being professionally accountable for the direct delivery of therapeutic work

-- Working within The Hub processes to help identify and assess the need for Hub intervention
+- Work within the Hub’s processes to help identify and assess the need for the hub’s intervention

-- Offering a psychological perspective through assessment, consultation and reflection that considers the wider context and relationship of the family (in all its forms)
+- Offer a psychological perspective through assessment, consultation and reflection that considers the wider context and relationship of the family (in all its forms)

-- Undertaking evidence-based, specialist assessments and direct interventions with children, young people, families and networks where an assessed need is identified
+- Undertake evidence based, specialist assessments and direct interventions with children, young people, families and networks where an assessed need is identified.

-Our ideal candidate must hold a PhD/Master’s Degree and have had further specialist training research or study, combined with advanced theoretical and practical knowledge within the field of Child and Adolescent Mental Health and Looked After Children.
-You will also need to evidence training and qualifications in a range of therapeutic models e.g. CBT, CAT and in the use of specific psychometric and/or neuropsychological assessment tools.
-Membership of the HCPC or BABCP is essential.
+- You must hold a PHD/Master’s Degree and have had further specialist training research or study, combined with advanced theoretical and practical knowledge within the field of Child and Adolescent Mental Health and Looked after Children

-Fair Ways places importance on valuing staff and recognising the key role staff play in the organisation that’s why we offer a competitive benefits package as below;
+Fair Ways places importance on valuing staff and recognising the key role staff play in the organisation, which is why we offer a competitive benefits package as below;